Catherine-Anokwuru/hiredom/README.md

 ## **Overview**

 This is a domestic hire website bult with SCSS.
-The aim of this project was to implement css elements correctly and achieve responsive design across all screen sizes.
+The aim of this project was to get a good grasp of CSS/SCSS, apply CSS elements correctly and achieve responsive design across all screen sizes.

 ## **Features**